Decipherment of cuneiform: Old Persian cuneiform: deduction of the names of Achaemenid rulers and translation (1802)

 These connections allowed Grotefend to identify the cuneiform characters used in the names of Darius, Darius's father Hystaspes, and Darius's son Xerxes.
 He equated the letters 𐎭𐎠𐎼𐎹𐎺𐎢𐏁 with the name d-a-r-h-e-u-sh for Darius, as known from the Greeks.
 This identification was correct, although the actual Persian spelling was da-a-ra-ya-va-u-sha, but this was unknown at the time.
 Grotefend similarly equated the sequence 𐎧𐏁𐎹𐎠𐎼𐏁𐎠 with kh-sh-h-e-r-sh-e for Xerxes, which again was right, although the actual Old Persian transcription was wsa-sha-ya-a-ra-sha-a.
-Finally, he matched the sequence of the father who was not a king 𐎻𐎡𐏁𐎫𐎠𐎿𐎱 with Hystaspes, but again with the supposed Persian reading of g-o-sh-t-a-s-p, rather than the actual Old Persian vi-i-sha-ta-a-sa-pa.
+Finally, he matched the sequence of the father who was not a king 𐎻𐎡𐏁𐎫𐎠𐎿𐎱 with Hystaspes, but again with the supposed Persian reading of g-o-sh-t-a-s-p (گشتاسپ), rather than the actual Old Persian vi-i-sha-ta-a-sa-pa.

 By this method, Grotefend had correctly identified each king in the inscriptions, although his identification of the value of individual letters was inaccurate, for want of a better understanding of the Old Persian language itself.
 Grotefend correctly identified only eight letters among the thirty signs he had collated.
 However groundbreaking, this inductive method failed to convince academics, and the official recognition of his work was denied for nearly a generation.
 Although Grotefend's Memoir was presented to the Göttingen Academy of Sciences and Humanities on September 4, 1802, the academy refused to publish it; it was subsequently published in Heeren's work in 1815, but was overlooked by most researchers at the time.